-Participants.
-Two hundred fifty-one adults from Amazon Mechanical Turk participated in the current study; nine of these failed an attention check and were not included in analyses, resulting in a final sample of 242 participants (58% male; age range = 19-77, median = 35 years).6 This sample exceeded the size necessary to uncover a small effect, based on our power analysis from Study 2, using an alpha of .05, 80% power, a moderate selection proportion (60%), and chance set at 50%.
+Two-hundred, fifty-one adults from Amazon Mechanical Turk participated in the current study; nine of these failed an attention check and were not included in analyses, resulting in a final sample of 242 participants (58% male; age range = 19 - 77, Median = 35 years).
+This sample exceeded the size necessary to uncover a small effect, based on our power analysis from

+Study 2, using an alpha of .05, 80% power, a moderate selection proportion (60%), with chance set at 50%.